Waffle House shooting leaves teen dead, 2 others hurt in Ascension

 The shooter ran from the scene and has not been caught.
 As of Saturday afternoon, police did not have a suspect.

 "For the past couple of weeks... the parking lot has been full with people," said Bernadette Johnson, who lives nearby.
-"The police been having to disperse the crowd on Friday and Saturday night."
+"Police been having to come disperse the crowds."

 Trending News